-Two or three of us remain on board and read or just watch the static scenery.
+The two or three of us who still possess our sanity, remain on board and read or just watch the static scenery.
 I take a walk around the village to go buy cell-phone airtime.

 Shakawe has a huge technical training college.
 This is where the young local men come to learn about auto mechanics, electrical and mechanical engineering, building, plumbing, carpentry and joinery, welding and boat building.

-The rock art party returns in time for lunch, and we set off immediately on a leisurely cruise up river, turning around at sun-down heading back to Shakawe.
+The rock art party returns, bright red and sweaty and thirsty, in time for lunch, and we set off immediately on a leisurely cruise up river, turning around at sun-down heading back to Shakawe.